JULIELab/DeBAC/README.md

 # Method

 1. Collecting Accounts
-<br/>We started collecting Twitter accounts of members of the Bundestag with the official website of the [Bundestag](https://www.bundestag.de/abgeordnete).
+<br/><br/>We started collecting Twitter accounts of members of the Bundestag with the official website of the [Bundestag](https://www.bundestag.de/abgeordnete).
 Since some members didn't publish their Twitter accounts there, we than inspected the office websites of each party where we could collect more Twitter accounts.
 The MdB_list.tsv provides an overview of all collected accounts and their metadata.
 Probably there are more members of the Bundestag who have a Twitter account, for exemple the non-party politician [Verena Hartmann](https://twitter.com/verhartmannafd).
-But since we couldn't verify its authenticity, it's not included in DeBAC.
+But as long as we couldn't verify its authenticity, it will not be included in DeBAC.

 2. Getting Tweets
+<br/><br/>We used [Tweepy](https://www.tweepy.org/) to access Twitter API.
+With the [Get Tweet timelines Method](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline) we got the textual content and various metadata such like created_at, if_retweet and so on.
-  Note: Due to the limitation of Twitter API ([Get Tweet timelines](https://developer.twitter.com/en/docs/tweets/timelines/api-reference/get-statuses-user_timeline)), we could only get up to 3,200 of a account's most recent Tweets at the beginning of the project (Sept.
+<br/>Note: Due to the limitation of Twitter API, we could only get up to 3,200 of a account's most recent Tweets at the beginning of the project (Sept.
 2019).
 Since then, newly posted Tweets are continuously added to DeBAC.

 # Availability

+According to Twitter’s [Developer Policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy) we are not allowed to provide downloadable datasets of Twitter Content.
+Instead, we provide a complete list of Tweets IDs (see tweets-meta.txt) and a Python script which can download the content of these Tweets via Twitter API.
+In this way, you can reconstruct DeBAC on your local computer.
+The only requirement is to apply for a [Twitter Developer account](https://developer.twitter.com/).

 # Publikations

+Duan, Tinghui; Buechel, Sven; Hahn, Udo (2020): "Romantik" im aktuellen parteipolitischen Diskurs auf Twitter.
+In: [DHd2020.
+Spielräume – Digital Humanities zwischen Modellierung und Interpretation](https://dhd2020.de/).
+Paderborn, Germany, March 2-6, 2020.
+[Poster](https://github.com/JULIELab/DeBAC/raw/master/DHd2020/Poster_dhd2020.pdf)

-#
+# Acknowledgment

+This project